 As you develop your brand voice and develop a following, you can start to think about affiliate marketing.
 Affiliate marketing is the process of earning commissions from purchases made by customers using specific links embedded in your content.

-As you might imagine, the products you can include as affiliate links in the coffee micro niche are vast!
+As you might imagine, the products you can include as affiliate links in the coffee micro-niche are vast!
 From travel cups to espresso machines, everything can add up to a tidy profit.
-Plenty of leading coffee companies now often affiliate programs with competition commission rates – including Clumsy Goat and Pact Coffee.
+Plenty of leading coffee companies now often affiliate programs with competitive commission rates.

 These are of dual benefit – they can generate passive income for you, whilst also evoking further audience loyalty in your brand.
 Great content invites your following base to further explore their passion.